-The DBTIME environment variable (ESQL/C)
+DBTIME environment variable (deprecated)

-The DBTIME environment variable specifies the end-user formats of values in DATETIME columns for SQL API routines.
+The DBTIME environment variable specifies the custom display formats of values in DATETIME columns for SQL API routines in the ESQL/C function libraries.

 IBM Informix products support DBTIME for compatibility with earlier products.
-It is recommended that you use the GL_DATETIME environment variable for new applications.
-See also "End-user formats" on page 1-13.
+It is recommended that you use the GL\DATETIME environment variable for new applications.
+See also "Display formats" on page 1-13.

-- 1 See IBM Informix Guide to SQL: Reference - 2 See "DBTIME support" on page 6-10
+- 1 See IBM Informix Guide to SQL: Reference - 2 See "DBTIME support" on page 6-9